The Complete Dark Web Monitoring Guide

-• Monitoring only works if you act on alerts - build response workflows before you buy a service
+• Detection speed only matters if you act on alerts.
+Build response workflows first, then buy a monitoring service.

-• You’ll often detect vendor breaches through monitoring before the vendor even tells you
+• You’ll often detect vendor breaches through monitoring before the vendor tells you.
+That early warning is one of the biggest practical benefits.

-This guide covers how dark web monitoring works, who needs it, and what to look for when evaluating vendors.
+This guide covers how dark web monitoring works, what features matter, and how to pick the right vendor.

 What Is Dark Web Monitoring?